mestn1y1/learnLingo/README.md

 - **Teachers Page**: Allows users to browse and view information about available teachers.
 - **Favorites Page**: A private page where users can add their favorite teachers to a list and access them later.
 - **Authentication**: Users can sign up, log in, and log out.
 The authentication state is maintained across sessions using Firebase.
+- **Theme Switching**: Users can switch between different themes (e.g., light, dark, or custom themes) to personalize their experience.

 ---